ASKK-1921/school-website/README.md

 # school-website
-A sample or a modern school website.
+A sample for a modern school website.